damienarnodo/VXLAN-EVPN/README.md

 The project directory is structured as follows:

-- `.devcontainer/devcontainer.json`: Configuration for the DevContainer environment.
 - `hosts`: Directory containing host configuration files for the lab.
-- `network_images/ceos-lab-4.30.3M.tar.xz`: Container image used for the lab nodes.
+- `network_images/ceos-lab-4.31.1F.tar.xz`: Container image used for the lab nodes.
 - `lab_vxlan.yml`: YAML file describing the VXLAN lab topology.

 ## Prerequisites